MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/style-presets.md

 ## Overview

-A style preset is a stored set of all authorable style values accross a site's theme, and can be used to immediately alter the look of a site from within site builder.
-Style presets enable Commerce site builder authors to change, preview, and activate a set of style values accross their site quickly without the need for cascading style sheets (CSS) or theme deployment.
+A style preset is a stored set of all authorable style values across a site's theme, and can be used to immediately alter the look of a site from within site builder.
+Style presets enable Commerce site builder authors to change, preview, and activate a set of style values across their site quickly without the need for cascading style sheets (CSS) or theme deployment.
 For example, font styles, button styles, and site colors are all common style variables that can be managed through style presets.
 The available set of style variables within a site is determined by the theme and module library deployed to a site's tenant.
 The Dynamics 365 Commerce online software development kit (SDK) enables developers to implement as many (or as few) authorable style variables as they need for a given theme.
 By enabling more style variables, a theme developer can put final site style choices into the hands of site builder authors.
-This makes previewing and updating site styles within the toolset possible for non-developers, and is also useful for any scenario where direct theme or CSS changes would cause unnecessary overhead.
+This ability enables non-developers to update and preview site styles within the toolset, and is also useful for any scenario where direct theme or CSS changes would cause unnecessary overhead.

 Themes that have enabled authorable style variables will require a default style preset, and can optionally include additional preset options as part of a deployed theme package.
 For example, a theme could deploy with a single default "modern light" style preset, or it could include additional style preset options such as the default preset plus "modern dark," "vintage light," or "vintage dark."
 Such built-in theme presets are created by developers, and can be used as starting points for new site design.
 Within site builder, authors can choose from a theme's built-in presets, or they can create their own style presets and customizations using enabled style variables.
 A style preset can be previewed in site builder prior to activating it on the live site.
 Once an author's style changes are reviewed, the style preset can then be set to "'active"' for the live site.